 Description Of Building

-10 Fenchurch Avenue comprises retail and office space to be contained within a volume of minimal yet sharp geometries with a crystalline appearance that constantly changes as it is activated by daylight and the weather conditions.
-It is an iconic building with a dynamic urban presence that will be viewed down the City’s many lanes and streets; a building of a hundred views.
-This Building holds one of London’s largest foot prints and being 14 stories above ground can hold over 3000 people.
-With vertical transportation taking up much needed space in terms of let table areas the challenge was to develop a system that could operate the building successfully and be altered at a later date.
+10 Fenchurch Avenue comprises retail and office space which are contained within a range of minimal yet sharp geometries that constantly change as they reflect daylight and the weather conditions.
+It is an iconic building with a dynamic urban feel that will overlook the City’s many lanes and streets; a building of a hundred views.
+This building holds one of London’s largest footprints and being 14 stories above ground can hold over 3,000 people.
+With vertical transportation taking up much needed space in terms of lettable areas, the challenge was to develop a system that could operate the building successfully and be altered at a later date.

 Lift Consultant Duties

-- Would it be possible to develop a system that can operate a building over two lobbies
+To develop a system that could operate a building over two lobbies?

-- Would it be possible to develop an emergency access for trapped passengers with technology that also needs to be used as a fire fighting lift
+To develop emergency access for trapped passengers with technology that also needed to be used as a firefighting lift?

-- The technology would need to meet all the relevant health and safety requirements regardless of its utilisation.
-Could this be achieved?
+The technology would need to meet all the relevant health and safety requirements regardless of its utilisation.
+Innovative Solutions

-- The design and development of technology to create bespoke user interfaces that can operate two lobbies of lifts serving different floors, but to also enable it to be switched off
+Designing and developing technology to create bespoke user interfaces that could operate two lobbies of lifts serving different floors, but to also enable it to be switched off.

-- The design and development of an 11 car group system that interconnects and can be disabled unique flat pack adaptable housing system to meet the requirements of a highly limited brief, without the provision of any technical drawings
+Design and development of an 11-car group system that interconnects and can be disabled.
+A unique flat pack adaptable housing system to meet the requirements of a highly limited brief, without any technical drawings.